On the Hardness of the Lee Syndrome Decoding Problem: The NP-Completeness of the General Syndrome Decoding Problem

 Berlekamp, McEliece and van Tilborg proved in \cite{Berlekamp1978} the NP-completeness of the syndrome decoding problem for the case of binary linear codes equipped with the Hamming metric (i.e., employing the Hamming weight in the problem definition).
-In particular, their proof was based on a reduction from the 3-dimensional matching (3DM) problem to the SDP.
+In particular, their proof was based on a reduction from the 3-dimensional matching (3DM) problem to SDP.
 In \cite{barg1994some}, Barg generalized this proof to an arbitrary alphabet size.

-We note that a similar proof also works for more general weights; we thus adapt the proof to show that AW-SDP is NP-complete, in the following.
-As a corollary we obtain that also the SDP in the Lee metric is NP-complete.
+\begin{proposition} The $(R,\rm wt)$-SDP is NP-complete for any finite ring $R$ with identity and for any additive weight. \end{proposition} As a corollary we obtain that also SDP in the Lee metric is NP-complete.

+Since the proof of Proposition \ref{prop:AW-SDP} is very similar to the original proof of \cite{Berlekamp1978} and \cite{barg1994some}, we include it in the appendix for the sake of completeness.